 Oruro

 In Oruro, I stayed near the Sanctuary of Our Lady of The Socavón, the patron saint of the miners.
 It is one of the most interesting points in the area.
-Inside the church, you can access its mining museum which is located in the subsoil.
-That museum is more or less an abandoned mine, which was found when they were expanding the sanctuary.
+Inside the church, you can access its mining museum, which is located in the subsoil.

 After visiting this area, I went to the center of Oruro to walk through its squares and to walk its streets a little.

-Oruro is very famous for its carnivals that have been declared World Heritage Sites by UNESCO and are the activities for which this place receives the most visitors.
+Oruro is very famous for its carnivals, that have been declared World Heritage Sites by UNESCO and are the activities for which this place receives the most visitors.
 If you can, fit your Itinerary in Bolivia to include the carnivals of Oruro.

 Cochabamba